techstackmedia/metrick/README.md

 ### Note

-- The github API used to **get** the most starred user repository in the last 30days is [https://api.github.com/search/repositories?q=created:%3E2021-08-13&sort=stars&order=desc](https://api.github.com/search/repositories?q=created:%3E2021-08-13&sort=stars&order=desc)
+- The github API used to **get** the most starred user repositories in the last 30days is [https://api.github.com/search/repositories?q=created:%3E2021-08-13&sort=stars&order=desc](https://api.github.com/search/repositories?q=created:%3E2021-08-13&sort=stars&order=desc)

 - The /github route design is based on the below image